Find Affordable College Courses

 $4,596 Average Tuition & Fees

-Three Rivers Community College did quite well in this year’s ranking of the best value schools for allied health and medical assisting services students.
-It came in at #7 on the list.
-Located in the city of Norwich, Three Rivers Community College is a public college with a small student population.
+Three Rivers Community College ranked #7 on this year’s Best Value Allied Health Services Schools in Connecticut list.
+Located in the city of Norwich, Three Rivers Community College is a public school with a small student population.

 Read full report on Allied Health & Medical Assisting Services at Three Rivers Community College